UMEP-dev/UMEP-Tutorials/docs/source/Tutorials/SUEWSDatabase.rst

    :alt:  none
    :width: 80%

-   The SUEWS Analyzer calculatinging mean daytime Q\ :sub:`H` for the month of June, 2018 (click for a larger image).
+   The SUEWS Analyzer calculating mean daytime Q\ :sub:`H` for the month of June, 2018 (click for a larger image).

 - Repeat the task but change to the solar panel case.